Lisa MacLeod: In government

-In the 2018 provincial election, MacLeod won all the polls in Nepean, and won the riding with 45.2 per cent of the vote.
-NDP candidate Zaff Ansari came in second and Liberal candidate Lovina Srivastsva came in third.
+MacLeod was voted in the 2018 provincial election.
 On June 29, 2018, it was announced she would be the minister responsible for children, community, and social services, and Minister Responsible for woman's issues.
-In total she has five portfolios including immigration and anti-racism.
+In total she had five portfolios including immigration and anti-racism.

 As Social Services Minister, MacLeod admitted to breaking a Progressive Conservative election promise by cutting the Ontario Basic Income Pilot Project on July 31, 2018.

-On February 6, 2019, MacLeod announced sweeping changes to the Ontario Autism Program intended to clear long waitlists by redistributing program funds.
-No new funds were added to the program budget, and MacLeod and her parliamentary assistant Amy Fee faced immediate backlash from parents and service providers including provincewide protests.

 On February 13, 2019, the National Post reported that Ontario Association for Behaviour Analysts (ONTABA) had received a threatening message from MacLeod's office.
 In the email, ONTABA was directed to make a public statement in support of the changes to the Ontario Autism Program or face "four long years".
 MacLeod further threatened that if the message of support was not forthcoming, her office would release a press statement labeling ONTABA as "self-interested".
 Immediate calls from parents of children with autism for MacLeod's resignation were rebuffed by the minister.
 On October 31, 2019, Warren Kinsella told The Globe and Mail that his firm provided strategic advice and media training for the government to MacLeod and her political staff in 2018 when dealing with the cuts.

 MacLeod was shuffled from Minister of Children, Community and Social Services to Minister of Tourism, Culture and Sport in 2019.
 The ministry was later renamed the Ministry of Heritage, Sport, Tourism and Cultural Industries to reflect the significant economic impact the cultural industries such as film, television and the arts have on the province.

 An internal review of the overhauled autism program by fellow Progressive Conservative MPP Roman Baber called for an immediate reset to MacLeod's program, as it would leave families "destitute".

 In June 2019, at a Rolling Stones concert, MacLeod allegedly publicly said to Eugene Melnyk: "I am your minister and you’re a fucking piece of shit and you're a fucking loser."
 After a personal complaint by Melnyk to Ontario Premier Doug Ford, she apologized for her "blunt" language but the apology was not accepted.
 There were calls for her resignation from Ontario Liberals.

 During the 2022 Ontario election, the NDP revealed that the Conservative riding association of Vanier had paid her $44,000 directly as a housing subsidy.
 Such payments are highly unusual as MPPs receive $26,000 in a housing allowance above and beyond their salary.

-Following her re-election during the 2022 Ontario election, MacLeod announced that she would be taking some time off to “address and improve” her health.
+Following her re-election during the 2022 Ontario general election, MacLeod announced that she would be taking some time off to “address and improve” her health.

+In November 2024, Lisa MacLeod condemned a high school teacher for playing "a song in Arabic" during the Remembrance Day ceremony, saying it required "disciplinary measures".
+The song itself was called "This is Peace" and contains no political content.
+The National Council of Canadian Muslims criticized MacLeod for criticizing a song simply because it is in Arabic.
+MacLeod's comments were also cited as an example of anti-Arab racism.